tommy60718/TOEFL_word_web/README.md

 # TOEFL Root/Prefix/Suffix Flashcard App

+⭐ **If you find this tool useful, please star this repo!
+It helps us grow!** ⭐

 A modern, interactive web application for mastering TOEFL vocabulary through roots, prefixes, and suffixes.
 Built with React, Vite, Tailwind CSS, and Firebase.

 ## Features